 Procedures for Potential COVID-19 Exposure

-In the case of potential COVID-19 exposure in a Youth Program or Camp, the Rec Sports Department will send an email notification to all youth participants and staff members that may have had close contact with the affected individual.
-After a potential exposure, individuals should comply with current health orders and guidance including the City of Berkeley and California Department of Public Health Guidance.
+In the case of a potential COVID-19 exposure (youth participant OR staff) in a Youth Program or Camp, the Rec Sports Department will send an email notification to all youth participants and staff members that may have had close contact with the affected individual.
+After a potential exposure, individuals should comply with current health orders and guidance including City of Berkeley Public Health Orders for Isolation, and California Department of Public Health Guidance for Isolation and Quarantine.

 What do I do if my camper tests positive for COVID-19?

 If your camper has COVID-19 symptoms, please stay home and notify us at email@example.com.
 It is recommended that your camper take a COVID-19 test if they have symptoms.
 See the City of Berkeley’s guidance on when and how to get tested.

 How can I confirm that my enrollment went through?

 Confirmation emails are sent out automatically upon completing the online enrollment process.
 If you do not recall seeing a confirmation email in your inbox there are two possible causes: contact the Enrollment Center to make sure we sent the confirmation to the correct address, we can also confirm your enrollment for you; check your spam/junk mail folder for any emails from firstname.lastname@example.org.
 All of our emails come from that same email address.
 If our emails are going to your spam/junk mail folder by accident, please configure your email account to accept our email address as “safe” so that important camp emails always make it to your inbox.

 You can also login to CampDoc and click Registrations under the participant name on the left hand side of the mainpage.

 Is there a deadline to enroll for extended care?

 You can register for extended care at any time through the first day of a camp session.